 🔧 Part 3.
 Step-by-Step Setup (Android/iOS)

 Step 1.
-Entering the hidden menu
+Accessing the hidden menu

 Go to the "Settings" section (gear icon).